Topic Number 157 - Change Your Address – How to Notify the IRS

 If you change your address after filing your return, you should notify the post office that services your old address.
 Because not all post offices forward government checks, notifying the post office that services your old address ensures that your mail will be forwarded, but not necessarily your refund check.

 To change your address with the IRS, you may complete a Form 8822.pdf, Change of Address, (For Individual, Gift, Estate, or Generation-Skipping Transfer Tax Returns), and/or a Form 8822-B.pdf, Change of Address or Responsible Party — Business, and send them to the address shown on the forms.
 For information on changing the "responsible party," see Form 8822-B. You may download and print the fillable Forms 8822 and 8822-B or order them by calling 800-TAX-FORM (800-829-3676).

 You may also write to inform us of your address change.
-If you write, we need your:
+Tell us you are changing your address with us, and provide your:

 - full name